|Name:||Dr Julian Drewe

 What do epidemiology conferences have in common with wooden elephants and Marmite?
 Read Epidemiology and the Giant Elephant to find out!

 I run science seminars in local schools to encourage pupils to be interested in careers in science, as part of the RVC outreach programme.
 Teenagers curious about science can attend interactive masterclasses that I hold periodically at RVC.
 A typical topic is 'Deadly contacts: how your social network could trigger the next pandemic'.
 Contact the RVC outreach office if you would like more information.

 I am interested in finding out how different people in society perceive the risks of disease from wildlife.
 I hold question and answer sessions in the UK and South Africa on this topic and use the results to ensure my future research has maximum community benefit.
 Please click here to read more about one of my recent public engagement events working with baboons and local communities in South Africa.

-Twice a year I teach on the Field Epidemiology Training Programme for Veterinarians in China.
+Two or three times a year I teach on the Field Epidemiology Training Programme for Veterinarians in China.
 Recently we held a One Health workshop in Beijing to explore the interface between animal and public health in China and ways to improve collaboration across disciplines.
-Next workshop will be held later in 2013.
+Next workshop will be held later in 2014.